jackdoe/programming-for-kids/week-013.md

 print(sys.argv)
 ```

-save it as `a.py` and then run `python3 a.py hello those are paremeters` frmo the Terminal app, you will see `['a.py', 'hello', 'those', 'are', 'paremeters']`, sys.argv[0] is the name of the program, and then the parameters you gave it.
+save it as `a.py` and then run `python3 a.py hello those are paremeters` from the Terminal app, you will see `['a.py', 'hello', 'those', 'are', 'paremeters']`, sys.argv[0] is the name of the program, and then the parameters you gave it.

 Now lets make few handy programs to help us with our command line: